Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

+In Table \ref{tab:cross_data_transfer_results}, we present the results of a follow-up experiment investigating MPC's ability to conduct zero-shot generalization; we find that our best-performing MPC model (MPC-epi) is able to meaningfully encode even data that it has never seen before, i.e., it is capable of producing MNIST latent codes that cluster even though it was only trained on K-MNIST patterns and vice versa (as seen in the bottom-row t-SNE plots).

-In Figure \ref{fig:mpc_sample_efficiency}, we show the results of a small test we conducted to examine MPC's sample efficiency on MNIST.
-Specifically, we re-fit MPC-st4 and the reference BP-FNN on differently-sized training datasets—dataset sizes\footnote{Samples selected from the originally training database were randomly sampled without replacement.} included $\{100,200,500,1000,5000,10000,25000,50000\}$—and re-evaluated their generalization accuracy on the full test-set (mean values over $10$ trials are plotted).
-Notice that as the number of available samples declines towards $100$, the supervised BP-FNN's generalization degrades significantly (as expected for a learning scheme that requires labels) whereas MPC's downstream performance remains relatively consistent (only declining by about at most $2$ percentage points).
+In Figure \ref{fig:mpc_sample_efficiency}, we show the results of a small test conducted to examine MPC's sample efficiency on MNIST (non-natural images) and NORB (natural images).
+Specifically, we re-fit MPC and the reference BP-FNN on differently-sized

+training datasets -- dataset sizes \footnote{Samples selected from the originally training database were randomly sampled without replacement.} $|\mathcal{D}|$ included ${\{100,200,500,1000,5000,10000,25000,50000\}}$ -- and then re-evaluated their generalization accuracy on the full test-set (mean values over $10$ trials are plotted).
+Notice that, as the number of available samples declines towards $100$ for both non-natural and natural image cases, the supervised BP-FNN's generalization degrades significantly (as expected for a learning scheme that requires labels) whereas MPC's downstream performance remains relatively consistent.
 We hypothesize that MPC's sample efficiency likely comes from the fact that it treats each data point as a sort of ``mini sensorium'' via its saccade-driven sampling process.
-This means MPC models work to extract reusable simpler features (such as strokes/arcs and object chunks) that appear to more readily/easily generalize (in MPC, the lower layers capture these atomic features whereas the upper layers produce weighted combinations of lower-level atomic features).
+This means that MPC models work to extract reusable simpler features, e.g., strokes/arcs and object chunks, that appear to more readily generalize (in MPC, lower layers capture these atomic features whereas upper layers produce weighted combinations of lower-level atomic features).